Shopify/deprecation_toolkit/README.md

 ]

 def method_triggering_deprecation
-  ActiveSupport::Deprecation.warn('Foo') # Ignored by the the DeprecationToolkit end
+  ActiveSupport::Deprecation.new.warn('Foo') # Ignored by the the DeprecationToolkit end
 ```